Learn about subscription management and how businesses and consumers can benefit from this.

 This could involve something as simple as forgetting to notify someone you’ve made changes to the document or it could be multiple typing errors that add up over time.

 Eventually, with all the tiny mistakes left unchecked, you get a less clear view of what your ongoing SaaS subscriptions and payments actually look like.

 With the average company taking out 137 SaaS subscriptions at a time, keeping on top of ever-changing subscriptions can be a headache if managed using a spreadsheet.

 Part of the appeal of SaaS subscriptions is that they can be opted into and out of easily through a simple subscription cancellation.
 However, this is exactly what makes it tricky to track manually.

-On top of that, different software typically vary in subscription billing rules, payment methods, owners across different business units and usage metrics – making managing them all using a spreadsheet all the more complicated.
+On top of that, different software typically varies in subscription billing rules, payment methods, owners across different business units, and usage metrics – making managing them all using a spreadsheet all the more complicated.

 SaaS license management for software licenses for software used by different departments can also prove a challenge without proper vendor management.

 Tracking SaaS subscriptions using a Microsoft Excel or Google spreadsheet ultimately means that at least one of your employees will be tasked with updating it frequently.

 With the sheer volume of data involved with new or ongoing subscriptions, effective tracking is impossible for a single person to handle.
 The more contributors add input to the spreadsheet, the more room for errors when employees fail to communicate amongst each other about updates made in the document.